-- 1. The purpose of this document is to set out the Director of Civil Aviation (DCA) procedures with regards physical safeguarding, which must be followed by developers in order to achieve compliance with the legislation set out in DCA Policy 08. - 2.
+- 1. The purpose of this document is to set out the Director of Civil Aviation (DCA) procedures with regards physical safeguarding, which must be followed by developers or any other agents in order to achieve compliance with the legislation set out in DCA Policy 08. - 2.
 All aspects concerning the physical safeguarding of Gibraltar Airport (the Airport) must be taken into consideration during the planning and construction phase of developments in order to ensure that any impact on the safety of civil aviation operating at the Airport is considered and any risks are understood and kept as low as reasonably possible. - 3.
-It should be noted that activities other than construction and development can have an impact on aircraft operations at the airport and this procedure may still be applicable to such activity. - 4.
+It should be noted that activities other than construction and development can have an impact on aircraft operations at the airport, such as the operation of mobile cranes in the vicinity of the airport, and this procedure may still be applicable to such activity. - 4.
 The DCA and the Aerodrome Authority (AA), on behalf of the MoD, will be consulted on any proposals for development that may affect aviation activity at the Airport.
 They will provide specialist advice to the Development and Planning Commission (DPC) accordingly.